-- (1) Test gradation, fracture, liquid limit and plasticity index during placement for each base aggregate size, source or classification, and type. - (2) Perform one stockpile test from each source prior to placement. - (3) Test gradation once per 3000 tons of material placed or fraction thereof.
+- (1) Test gradation, fracture, liquid limit and plasticity index during placement for each base aggregate size, source or classification, and type. - Perform one stockpile test from each source before placement.
+One stockpile test may be used for multiple projects up to 60 calendar days. - (3) Test gradation once per 3000 tons of material placed or fraction thereof.
 Determine random sample locations and provide those sample locations to the engineer.
-Obtain samples after the material has been bladed, mixed, and shaped but before compacting; except collect 3-inch samples or lift thickness of 3-inch or less from the stockpile at load-out.
+Obtain samples after the material has been bladed, mixed, and shaped but before watering and compacting; except collect 3-inch samples or lift thickness of 3 inch or less from the stockpile at load-out.
 Do not sample from material used to maintain local traffic or from areas of temporary base that will not have an overlying pavement.
 On days when placing only material used to maintain local traffic or only temporary base that will not have an overlying pavement, no placement testing is required. - (4) Split each contractor QC sample and identify it according to CMM 8.30.
 Retain the split for seven calendar days in a dry, protected location.
-If requested for department comparison testing, deliver the split to the engineer within one business day. - (5) The engineer may require additional sampling and testing to evaluate suspect material or the technician's sampling and testing procedures. - (6) Test fracture for each gradation test until the fracture running average is above the lower warning limit.
+If requested for department comparison testing, deliver the split to the engineer within one business day.

+- (5) The engineer may require additional sampling and testing to evaluate suspect material or the technician's sampling and testing procedures. - (6) Test fracture for each gradation test until the fracture running average is above the lower warning limit.
 Subsequently, the contractor may reduce the frequency to one test per 10 gradation tests if the fracture running average remains above the warning limit. - (7) Test the liquid limit and plasticity index for the first gradation test.
 Subsequently, test the liquid limit and plasticity index a minimum of once per 10 gradation tests.